kerski/pbi-dataops-template/README.md

     Install-Module -Name Pester -RequiredVersion 4.6.0 -Force

+### Azure DevOps

+-  Signed up for <a href="https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops" target="_blank">Azure DevOps</a>.

+- For Azure DevOps you must be a member of the Project Collection Administrators group, the Organization Owner, or have the Create new projects permission set to Allow.

 ### Power BI and Azure
 -   Power BI Premium Per User license assigned to a service account.
 If you do not have a Premium Per User license, use the "Buy Now" feature on <a href="https://docs.microsoft.com/en-us/power-bi/admin/service-premium-per-user-faq" target="_blank">Microsoft's site</a> or if you don't have access to do that, please contact your administrator (be nice!).